 AccessWorld, a monthly online publication from the American Foundation for the Blind, holds a wealth of information about access technology, including information about smartphones, household appliances, online gaming, navigation and identification apps, and more.
-Visit them at AccessWorld.

 AFB AccessWorld also offers articles on using technology in everyday life.
 It covers social media, online shopping, and banking, using technology for reading, entertainment, prescription management, accessible identification systems, selecting home appliances, and using GPS.